MinePro120/Fancy-WiFi-Power-Meter/README.md

 <br>
 <img src="https://i.imgur.com/7KC3SzI.png">
 </p>
-Fancy Wi-Fi Power Meter is a fancy cli tool to measure the received signal power (or RSSI) of a wireless  (Wi-Fi)  network you are connected to.
+Fancy Wi-Fi Power Meter is a fancy cli tool to measure the received signal power (RSSI) of a wireless  (Wi-Fi)  network you are connected to.

 ## Dependencies
 It should work out of the box in most GNU/Linux distributions, but here are the dependencies :